 We live in troubled times.
 Confusion abounds, and boundaries of truth fade in the distance.
 Yet statistics sadly state that most Christians spend little or no time in Bible reading and prayer.
 And we fall into the trap of filling our lives with social media, games, entertainment, and shopping.

 I fear we forget that God’s word is not a book of suggestions.
-That it is a book of life-changing commandments calling us to a higher, deeper life, life.
+And that it is a book of life-changing commandments calling us to a higher, deeper life.

 Yet I really do want a deeper walk with God, and I’m sure you do too.